 If you are enrolled in a degree in the Business School, the Industry Placement Program (IPP) gives you the opportunity to work for a leading firm as part of your degree.

-If you're currently participating in Local or Self-Sourced Placement Programs, you should refer to your unit of study Canvas announcements for COVID-19 impacts to these subjects.
+If you're currently participating in Local, International or Self-sourced Placement Programs, you should refer to your unit of study Canvas announcements for COVID-19 impacts to these subjects.
 If you have any questions, contact your unit of study coordinator.

 The Industry Placement Program offers placements with local firms in Sydney and international firms in China and the United States.
 All programs have standard unit of study fees and international programs also involve a program fee.